Film: Koirankynnen leikkaaja [trans. “Dog Nai Clipper”]

 Based on a 1980 novel of the same name by Veikko Huovinen, the film tells a story of a veteran struggling to stake it out postwar Finland.
 “Dog Nail Clipper” was received positively at the Nordic Film, Festroia as well as Hamburg Film festival and won several awards at the Jussi.
 Internationally, the film was well-received by critics.[source]

 Handsome stud, you.
 Who wouldn’t want to marry the devil?

 The first scene opens with a bright young soldier departing his fiancée on an army truck to fight the Soviets in the Continuation War.
-The young soldier and his squad wanders through the forests hunting the Reds until they scatter upon impeding artillery barrages.
+The young soldier and his squad wanders through the forests hunting the Reds until they scatter upon impending artillery barrages.
 Once under fire by Soviet troops, the Finns take cover.
 In a true cowboy fashion, the soldier walks his way forward blazing his PPD submachine gun toward the Soviet line.
 A sniper, armed with a Mosin Nagant M1891/30 rifle equipped with a PU scope, sights him and peers down the crosshair.
 The bold soldier swaggers to the ground, and another Finn witnessing the shot rushes in to rescue his downed while sustaining a few bullet wounds himself.

-Hero of the day strutting the Pistolet-pulemet.
+The hero of the day strutting the Pistolet-pulemet.

 He ain’t no FPS-Doug, or the “White Death,” but he sure rocks that Mosin hard.

 Note the intense photo-realistic graphic.
 Oh wait, we’re not playing Call of Duty?